 Students are often active in the Castine community.
-MMA students have opportunities to volunteer for the local fire department, the Adams (Elementary) School, sports clinics for local youth, and the Blue Hill Heritage Trust, are among the many options.
+MMA students have opportunities to volunteer for organizations such as the local fire department, the Adams (Elementary) School, sports clinics for local youth, and the Blue Hill Heritage Trust.
 The local churches, clubs, and historical society welcome students and provide an opportunity to become a part of a small but vibrant community.
 Bangor and Ellsworth, both about 55 minutes away by automobile, are the closest cities.
 Acadia National Park is just over an hour's drive away, and ski areas are two hours distant.